 Service agreements (also called maintenance plans, membership plans, or preventive maintenance agreements) come in three common structures.

 Basic preventive maintenance.
 Two visits per year (spring AC tune-up + fall heating tune-up), basic inspection, filter change, coil cleaning, refrigerant check, electrical-connection verification.
 Parts and any repairs billed separately.
-The volume-leader tier for most residential shops.
+The volume-leader tier for most residential businesses.

 Comprehensive maintenance.
 Everything in basic plus additional priority benefits: front-of-line dispatch on service calls, discount on repairs (typically 10-20% off labor), reduced or waived diagnostic fees, extended equipment warranties, and sometimes a small annual repair credit.
 Targets homeowners who want one-call peace-of-mind without paying for full coverage.